Heidelberg University

 Heidelberg University, officially the Ruprecht Karl University of Heidelberg (Ruprecht-Karls-Universität Heidelberg; Universitas Ruperto Carola Heidelbergensis), is a public research university in Heidelberg, Baden-Württemberg, Germany.
 Founded in 1386 on instruction of Pope Urban VI, Heidelberg is Germany's oldest university and one of the world's oldest surviving universities; it was the third university established in the Holy Roman Empire after Prague (1347) and Vienna (1365).
 Since 1899, it has been a coeducational institution.

-Heidelberg is one of the most prestigious universities in Germany.
+Heidelberg is one of the most prestigious universities in Europe.
 It is a German Excellence University, part of the U15, as well as a founding member of the League of European Research Universities and the Coimbra Group.
 The university consists of twelve faculties and offers degree programmes at undergraduate, graduate and postdoctoral levels in some 100 disciplines.
-The language of instruction is usually German, while a considerable number of graduate degrees are offered in English as well as some in French.
+The language of instruction is usually German; however, a considerable number of graduate degrees are offered in English as well as some in French.

 As of 2021, 57 Nobel Prize winners have been affiliated with the city of Heidelberg and 33 with the university itself.
 Modern scientific psychiatry, psychopharmacology, experimental psychology, psychiatric genetics, mathematical statistics, environmental physics, and modern sociology were introduced as scientific disciplines by Heidelberg students or faculty.
 Approximately 1,000 doctorates are completed every year, with more than one third of the doctoral students coming from abroad.
 International students from some 130 countries account for more than 20 percent of the entire student body.